FIND OUT HOW MUCH YOU CAN

 Progressive: Best for High-Risk Drivers

 We rated Progressive as the best provider on the market for high-risk drivers.
 Founded in 1956, Progressive specializes in covering individuals with a less-than-stellar driving history.
-We gave the insurer an overall score of 8.9 out of 10.0.
-The company also earned a 9.5 for reputation, a 9.0 for coverage, and an 8.5 for cost and customer experience.
+We gave the insurer an overall score of 9.1 out of 10.0.
+The company also earned a 9.1 for reputation, a 9.0 for coverage, 9.3 for cost, and 8.9 for customer experience.

 Progressive is very popular due to its flexible coverage options and the variety of discounts that it offers.
 The company reduces your rates for insuring multiple vehicles or multiple drivers and provides loyalty discounts for long-time customers.